 Review of the Wilon WL938 Watch

 I purchased the Wilon WL938 from Wish.
-Including shipping, this item was priced at eleven dollars in US funds.
+Including shipping, this item was priced at 11 dollars in US funds.

 This watch is quartz controlled.
 Metal rings rotate beneath the dial, presumably consuming greater power than required by a set of hands.
 After five months of use, however, it is still going strong.
 Battery life might not be a concern.